 Relevant Experience and Expertise

-And, quite often, this also means that these people have already completed projects similar to yours.
+When you outsource dedicated software development teams, your project acquires professionals who have the necessary skills and professional expertise.
+Quite often, these people have already completed projects similar to yours.
 They can give you useful advice and take into account the tiniest details that you could have missed.

-This approach is indispensable for timely solving of unexpected issues and overcoming project-related challenges.
+This approach is indispensable for the timely solving of unexpected issues and overcoming project-related challenges.

 How quickly would you like to get the work done?
 Speed is one more advantage of dedicated models.
 Bringing their experience and expertise and quickly adapting to new requirements, they can speed things up considerably.

-There are some snags, of course.
+As with any engagement model, it’s not ideal for all cases, there are some snags, as well.
 The biggest disadvantages of the dedicated team model are detailed below.

 Low Efficiency for a Short-Term Project

-The model works best for long-term projects that constantly evolve and in which requirements are flexible and change frequently.
+It’s more effective to hire dedicated development for big projects that constantly evolve, whose requirements are flexible and change frequently.
 In all other cases, it's better to choose another model.